jessicahattig/Pig-Dice/TESTS.md

   game.addPlayer(player2);
   player1;
 Expected Output:
-  Player {name: 'Player 1', totalScore: undefined, currentScore: undefined, id: 0, score: 0}
+  Player {name: 'Player 1', score: 0}

 Test: If a 1 is rolled, the player's score stays the same.
 Code: